roundcube/roundcubemail-docker/README.md

 where `mail` should be replaced by your host name for the IMAP and SMTP server.

+## Tags and Variants

+Roundcube comes in three different variants (`apache`, `fpm` and `fpm-alpine`) which are all built on top of official `php` images of the same variants.

+The `latest-*` tags always contain the **latest stable** version of Roundcube Webmail with the latest version of the `php` base images available.
+For recent major versions of Roundcube we have tags like `1.3.x`.
+Those are continuously updated with versions of the according release series and updates to the base images.

+We also publish full version tags (e.g. `1.3.10`) but these just represent the version and base image at the time of the release.
+These tags do not receive any updates.

 ## Configuration/Environment Variables

 The following env variables can be set to configure your Roundcube Docker instance: